lekoala/silverstripe-cookieconsent/README.md

 ## How it works

-When you require your scripts, you should add their type in order to load them according to use preference:
+When you require your scripts, you should add their type in order to load them according to user preference:

 The four types are :
 - strictly-necessary